 It’s crucial to take breaks when you study.
 Your attention and retention diminish after 25 – 30 minutes.
 The Pomodoro Technique asks you to work for 25 – 30 minutes, then take a 2 – 5 minute break to stretch, breathe, and hydrate.Jim Kwik

 Put an alarm in place and make sure you really take the time to stand up, hydrate, and stretch.
 You will feel like a newborn baby after the break.

 6) Make Sure The Difficulty Of Training Is Right

 This might not ring a bell immediately, but let me explain it to you.

-Both boredom and discouragement can lead to easier distraction, and are in itself not really what you are looking for.
+Both boredom and discouragement can lead to easier distraction and are in themselves not really what you are looking for.

 A good rule of thumb for solving tactics is the following: